kloverde/java-GeographicCoordinate/README.md

 You only need to bother with these if you want to build using the same setup I used (see included project and build files).

 1. [BuildScripts](https://github.com/kloverde/BuildScripts)
-2. The Eclipse Buildship plugin (available on the Eclipse Marketplace if it wasn't pre-packaged with your version of Eclipse)
+2. The Eclipse Buildship plugin (available on the Eclipse Marketplace if it wasn't pre-packaged with your version of Eclipse).
+This is alluded to in the IDE Setup section below.
 3. Gradle